paradigmxyz/reth/book/developers/exex/hello-world.md

 Sending an `ExExEvent::FinishedHeight` event is a very important part of every ExEx.

-It's the only way to communicate the main node that the ExEx has finished processing the specified height.
+It's the only way to communicate to the main node that the ExEx has finished processing the specified height and it's safe to prune the associated data.

 </div>